vinisalazar/metaphor/docs/source/main/advanced.md

 The workflow is structured in accordance with the [Snakemake recommended best practices](https://snakemake.readthedocs.io/en/stable/snakefiles/best_practices.html).

-The Metaphor is Snakefile is very simple.
+Metaphor's Snakefile is very simple.
 Basically, it imports all of the Metaphor rules (defined in separate `.smk` files for each module) and requires a single `rule all` which will require the final output to be produced.
 More on that later.